UBC-STAT/stat-301/docs/syllabus-page.md

 ### When and where?
 - The lectures will be on Tuesdays and Thursdays from 12:30 to 2:00 pm.
 - The lectures will be held in Henry Angus building, Room 234.
+- This course **does not have a lab session** run by TAs.
+Instead, you can see the TAs during their office hours.

 ### Office hours and questions
 - **Instructor**: Wednesdays 3:30 pm via Zoom (link on Canvas, each week the same instructor that teaches will cover office hours).
 - **TA**: Fridays 1:00 pm via Zoom (link on Canvas).
 - Post questions on PIAZZA for general discussions and answers!
+D
+- Please, do not ask questions about course material through email!!

 ### Software Platforms
 - Students will learn to perform their analysis using the [R programming language](https://cran.r-project.org/).